 Escrow is generally a very secure process.
-The biggest risks in the escrow process are your choice of escrow service provider and the risk of hacking relating to payment fraud.
-With more escrow service providers popping up, it is crucial to use a reputable escrow agent.
-Knowing that your escrow agent is registered with the relevant financial authority in your country should give buyers and sellers significant comfort that they’re dealing with a reputable company.
+The biggest risks in the process are your choice of service provider and the risk of hacking relating to payment fraud.
+With more escrow service providers popping up, it is crucial to use a reputable agent.
+Knowing that your agent is registered with the relevant financial authority in your country should give buyers and sellers significant comfort that they’re dealing with a reputable company.
 Hackers and cyber criminals have seen this rise of more escrow service providers and increased their attacks on clients and the service providers themselves.
 Its best to always follow up on alerts your service provider may send you.

 In an increasingly digital world buyers and sellers typically transact with strangers on a daily basis.
 Online transacting comes with its fair share of risks so protecting yourself or your business is essential.
 For buyers, it’s the risk of paying for something that never arrives and for sellers, it’s the risk of not being paid for your products and services.
 As cyber criminals become more sophisticated even the most diligent of us can easily fall victim to scams.

 The use of an escrow service is a great way to protect yourself and your money when you shop online.
-When using an escrow service, the buyer’s money is only released when they confirm their satisfaction with what was delivered by the seller.
+When using this service, the buyer’s money is only released when they confirm their satisfaction with what was delivered by the seller.
 For sellers, using a verified payment service is a great way to reduce the risk of payment fraud.

 As a business owner the risk of late payments, fraud and non-delivery of purchases could potentially mean your business shutting down after many years of hard work.
 The use of an escrow service provider can be viewed as a partner in growing your business safely and securely.
-Your escrow agent not only vets and compliance verifies your suppliers and clients but also ensures your business only releases payment to suppliers upon delivery while only making delivery of your products or services when your client’s money is verified and held in escrow before you deliver.
+Your agent not only vets and compliance verifies your suppliers and clients but also ensures your business only releases payment to suppliers upon delivery while only making delivery of your products or services when your client’s money is verified and held in escrow before you deliver.